Despite digital media’s distinct advantages, marketers have never found lead generation particularly an easy job.

-Demo trial generates more leads than any other marketing strategy comparatively.
+Demo trial generates more leads than any other marketing strategy.

 7. Set A Referral Program

 As you know, 80% of people usually buy a product based on a friend’s recommendation.
-Top companies wield this knowledge like an expert to lure potential customers using the referral program.
+Top companies wield this knowledge like experts to lure potential customers using referral programs.

 A referral program is a reward system where you can refer the product to a friend against financial incentives—typically a discount.